explosion/spaCy/website/docs/api/textcategorizer.md

 > parser = nlp.add_pipe("textcat", config=config)
 >
 > # Construction from class
-> # Use 'MultiLabel_TextCategorizer' instead of 'TextCategorizer' when doing multi-label classification
+> # Use 'MultiLabel_TextCategorizer' for multi-label classification
 > from spacy.pipeline import TextCategorizer
 > textcat = TextCategorizer(nlp.vocab, model, threshold=0.5)
 > ```

 Create a new pipeline instance.
 In your application, you would normally use a shortcut for this and instantiate the component using its string name and